James Frampton

 James is regularly instructed as junior counsel on substantial international arbitrations concerning construction and energy projects throughout the world, including:

-• Acting (as junior counsel to Simon Hughes QC and Vince Moran QC respectively) in two separate ongoing arbitrations concerning two power stations in South Africa.
+• Acting (as junior counsel to Simon Hughes KC and Vince Moran KC respectively) for a main contractor of two power stations in South Africa in two separate ongoing arbitrations and two separate dispute boards concerning different subcontracts

-• Acted (as junior counsel to Richard Harding QC) in an ADCCAC final account arbitration concerning an international airport in the UAE.
+• Acted (as junior counsel to Richard Harding KC) in an ADCCAC final account arbitration concerning an international airport in the UAE.

-• Representing (as junior counsel to Simon Hughes QC) a Korean joint venture in a $500 million dispute, under the LCIA rules, about a power station in the Middle East.
+• Representing (as junior counsel to Simon Hughes KC) a Korean joint venture in a $500 million dispute, under the LCIA rules, about a power station in the Middle East.

-• Acting (as junior counsel to Marcus Taverner QC) for the developer of a skyscraper in Dubai in a DIAC arbitration.
+• Acting (as junior counsel to Marcus Taverner KC) for the developer of a skyscraper in Dubai in a DIAC arbitration.

-• Representing (with Sam Townend) an Eastern European state entity in an ICC Arbitration concerning an infrastructure project funded by the World Bank.
+• Representing (with Sam Townend KC) an Eastern European state entity in an ICC Arbitration concerning an infrastructure project funded by the World Bank.

 Procurement

-• Acting (as junior counsel to Sarah Hannaford QC) for an unsuccessful bidder in a challenge to the procurement of a major infrastructure project in London.
+• Acting (as junior counsel to Sarah Hannaford KC) for an unsuccessful bidder in a challenge to the procurement of a major infrastructure project in London.

-• Acting (as junior counsel to Sarah Hannaford QC) for the MOD in a challenge to the procurement of a fire and rescue contract.
+• Acting (as junior counsel to Sarah Hannaford KC) for the MOD in a challenge to the procurement of a fire and rescue contract.

 • Acting (with Simon Taylor) for an unsuccessful bidder in a challenge to the procurement of a naval gun system.